 Palo Alto Networks error exposed customer support cases, attachments

-A bug in the support dashboard of Palo Alto Networks (PAN) exposed thousands of customer support tickets to an unauthorized individual, BleepingComputer has learned.
-The exposed information included, names and (business) contact information of the person creating support tickets, and conversations between Palo Alto Networks staff members and the customer.
-Evidence shared with BleepingComputer indicates some support tickets contained attachments—like firewall logs, configuration dumps, and other debugging assets.
-Palo Alto Networks says it has fixed the issue—about eight days after it was reported.
+BleepingComputer is warning of a bug in the support dashboard of Palo Alto Networks (PAN) which has allegedly exposed “thousands of customer support tickets to an unauthorized individual.”
+The exposed tickets contained basic PII along with conversations between Palo Alto Networks staff members and the customer.
+BleepingComputer adds some support tickets “contained attachments—like firewall logs, configuration dumps, and other debugging assets.”
+Palo Alto Networks fixed the issue about eight days after it was reported.

 New AcidRain data wiper malware targets modems and routers